 The area is subject to significant constraints regarding heritage assets and potential for impacts on the landscape and setting of Well including as a result of the cumulative changes in the landscape arising from the change from agricultural land to water and taking account of the local topography of the area.
 However, it is considered that, subject to more detailed project specific assessment and appropriate siting, design and mitigation, there is likely to be potential for some further minerals extraction within the overall area put forward, although this may be for a significantly reduced area.
-There are further development requirements which have been identified through the Site Assessment planning application.
+There are further development requirements which have been identified through the Site Assessment process which would also need to form part of the development proposals for any subsequent planning application.